 - Shed Dormers - Gable Dormers - Hip Dormers - Snow Diverters, should be used wherever sufficient amounts of snow may accumulate over occupied areas such as entries, patios, porches, driveways and decks.
-Special care should be taken with metal roofing as it is prone to releasing snow which can cause injury to people or damage to property. - Snow Melt Systems should only be considered when all other alternatives have been explored.
-Proper roof design is imperative to eliminate the dependancy of snow melt systems and their enegry consumption. - Roof top stairs, mechanical and electrical areas are required to be placed within the roof structure and are not permitted to be placed on the roof unless shielded.
+Special care should be taken with metal roofing as it is prone to releasing snow which can cause injury to people or damage to property. - Roof top stairs, mechanical and electrical areas are required to be placed within the roof structure and are not permitted to be placed on the roof unless shielded.
 Shielding solutions must be approved by the review committee. - Ornaments like finials, scroll work on the ridge or barge and eave boards or decorative turrets are discouraged. - Skylights are not to be highly reflective and must be installed flush against the roof.
 They should not extend to the eave line.
-As mentioned elsewhere in these guidelines bubble type skylights will not be approved.
-Light pollution from skylights will not be permitted. - Chimneys must be enclosed in a chase.
+As mentioned elsewhere in these guidelines bubble type skylights will not be approved. - Chimneys must be enclosed in a chase.
 The chase may be clad with wood siding, stucco, stone or approved metal.
 Chimney caps are required and must be constructed of approved material.
 Exposed metal chimneys and spark arrestors are not permitted. - Mechanical vents 6" or larger must be enclosed in an appropriate architectural structure to match building components.
 When chimneys are required their size, shape and height should match that of other chimney elements on the roof.
-All other unenclosed exposed vents must be coated to match the roof color.
+All other unenclosed exposed vents must be coated to match the roof color. - Clerestories should be placed within the field of the roof and can not extend to the eave lines except as approved by the review committee.

-- Clerestories should be placed within the field of the roof and can not extend to the eave lines except as approved by the review committee. - Solar Panels are allowed but must be placed parallel to the roof and roof slope and should be mounted as close to the roof surface as possible.
+• Solar Panels are allowed but must be placed parallel to the roof and roof slope and should be mounted as close to the roof surface as possible.